Effect of the electronic pressure on the energy and magnetic moment of charged test particles in turbulent electromagnetic fields: Numerical Results

 \section{Numerical Results}

 In this section we focus on studying how the electric field terms, in particular the electronic pressure gradient and the Hall term, impact the dynamics of the test particles.
-To this end, we perform simulations with and without each of these terms (regarding the evolution of the particles, eqs. \eqref{eq motion parts} and \eqref{ohm generalizado}).
+To this end, we perform simulations with and without each of these terms (regarding the fluid itself, eqs \eqref{mhd1} to \eqref{mhd4}, and the evolution of the particles, eqs. \eqref{eq motion parts} and \eqref{ohm generalizado}).